OISF/suricata/doc/userguide/upgrade.rst

 - PF_RING support has been moved to a plugin.
 See :doc:`PF_RING plugin
   <upgrade/8.0-pfring-plugin>`.
 - LDAP parser and logger have been introduced.
+- Napatech support has been moved to a capture plugin.
+See :doc:`Napatech plugin
+  <upgrade/8.0-napatech-plugin>`.

 Removals
 ~~~~~~~~